British Values and SMSC* Development

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated this in 2014 .
+The Government set out its definition of British values in the 2011 Prevent Strategy and further strengthened this message in 2014 .
 At Ashbrow School these values are reinforced regularly in the following ways directly and through daily experiences and interactions with staff, parents and pupils and through as many aspects of the curriculum as possible.

 What are ‘fundamental British values’?